astrotars/stream-ios-encrypted-chat/README.md

 ## Prerequisites

-Basic knowledge of iOS (Swift) and Node.js is required to follow this tutorial.
+Basic knowledge of iOS (Swift) and Node.js is expected.
 This code is intended to run locally on your machine.

 You will need an account with [Stream](https://getstream.io/accounts/signup/) and [Virgil](https://dashboard.virgilsecurity.com/signup).
 Once you've created your accounts, you can place your credentials in `backend/.env` if you'd like to run the code.
-You can use `backend/.env.example` as a reference for what credentials are required.
+You can use `backend/.env.example` as a reference for the required credentials.
 Please see the README in the `backend` directory for more information.

 ## Step 0.
 Setup the Backend